Frequently Asked Questions

-We typically receive 30-40 applications each year and accept no more than 18 graduate students.
+We typically receive 30-40 applications each year and accept approximately 18-20 graduate students.

 When does the program begin?

 Because WSU's summer semester begins before many schools complete their spring semester, the first year MSAT courses will begin in mid-to-late June.
 For the 2015 cohort, classes will begin on June 29, 2015.
 However, if you plan to take any prerequisite courses at WSU that same summer, please note that those courses may begin in early May.